 Cybersecurity threats impact companies and organizations daily, and with the rise of technology comes threats from all over the digital sphere.
 The insider threat is not a new phenomenon.
 Incidents of trusted insiders of organizations exploiting and sabotaging their own companies are prevalent throughout human history.
 Recently, insider threat incidents were receiving heightened attention and making numerous headlines because of these high-profile incidents: Capital One breach incident carried out by a single insider in 2019; Tesla’s data exfiltration caused by a disgruntled employee in 2018; and many others.
 These incidents are proof that sometimes, the biggest threats come from within—even our most seemingly dependable employees.
 However, not all insider threats are intentional and planned out.
 Sometimes, they are caused by complacent individuals who lacked proper training and did not follow work protocols and security policies.
-The account breach of Anthem’s Personally Identifiable Information (PII) in 2015 happened because some of the targeted employees of the company fell for a phishing email containing links to malware.
-As a result, 78.8 million records of personal identification information were exposed.
+The account breach of Anthem’s Personally Identifiable Information (PII) in 2015 happened because some of the targeted employees of the company fell for a phishing email containing links to malware; due to this, around 78.8 million records were exposed.
 These incidents open opportunities for others to breach the security defense system, both virtual and physical.
 Companies are more worried about inadvertent insider breaches (71%) and negligent data breaches (65%) than they are with malicious intent by bad actors (60%), and much less about compromised accounts or machines (9%).

 Intentional or not, insider threats carry a significant impact on an organization’s trustworthiness, reputation, reliability, safety, and credibility.
 Thus, such incidents deserve the attention of leaders in all industries to lessen their impact, so that organizations are equipped to effectively respond to these emerging threats.
 One of the challenges businesses face today is protecting their assets in a virtual environment which are vulnerable to attacks both inside and out.